mrparracho/mrparracho.github.io/backend/fastapi-rag/docs/cv.md

 - **Website:** [Work in Progress](https://mrparracho.github.io)

 ## Professional Summary
-Tech Lead with 7+ years of experience in Data & AI Engineering, delivering end-to-end solutions across Telecom, FinTech and AdTech.
+Tech Lead with 7+ years of experience in Data and 3+ years in ML/AI, delivering end-to-end solutions across Telecom, FinTech and
+AdTech.
 Proven track record building high-performance and scalable data platforms, developing and deploying ML models to production, and leading teams to drive innovation, cost optimisation, and measurable business impact.
 Skilled in bridging stakeholders and engineering, with expertise spanning MLOps, large-scale data architectures, and AI solution design.
-Eligible to work in the UK & EU;
+Eligible to work in the UK.
-open to relocation to the UAE.

 **Eligible to work in the UK & EU; open to relocation to the UAE.**